 The explosion of Customer Success in B2B software companies is no surprise, especially given that its key metrics—customer retention, customer engagement, and satisfaction—are at the core of every SaaS business strategy.
-More and more companies are turning to their Customer Success departments to gather, and analyse, customer feedback and boost advocacy.
+More and more companies are turning to their Customer Success departments to gather and analyze customer feedback and boost advocacy.
 The very term itself drives home the need to make sure your customers are getting the value they expect out of your product.

 But what exactly is Customer Success?
 What keeps Customer Success Managers and leaders up at night?
 And most importantly, how can these challenges be addressed while ensuring the best possible user experience?

 Customer Success, according to industry giants Gainsight, “is the business methodology of ensuring customers achieve their desired outcomes while using your product or service.”
 On the other hand, for inbound marketing titans Hubspot, Customer Success is “the process of anticipating customer challenges or questions and proactively providing solutions and answers to those issues prior to them arising.”
 Despite the varying deﬁnitions of Customer Success, the premise of making sure your customers are totally satisﬁed and getting the most from your product remains at its core.
 With this in mind, shouldn’t boosting Customer Success be a main goal in any B2B SaaS company?
 Of course!
 And there’s a very clear, measurable business reason why: Customer Retention.

 Let us explain: